enemymerch/eventTicketSystem/README.md

 index.php:
 -first page of the project.
-Includes : login and register forms ! for more information , check out projectinfo.php
+Includes : login and register forms ! for more information , check out projectinfo.html